peerkristijan-tuta/udp-message-relay/README.md

+(kindly consult the deployment diagram for a visualization of the distributed system's architecture)

 Instructions to run
 1. Launch 4 EC2 instances
 2. Reserve an elastic IP address for each, so that they're not changed mid-way by AWS